asleshapokhrel/412-VAE/README.md

 # Exploring the Effect of Disentanglement on VAE Generated Latent Spaces

-To run the project, run the file TrainVAE.ipynb file.
+To run the project, run the file TrainVAE.ipynb.
 The trained models and losses are saved inside Results.